KiddoZhu/primer/README.md

 with profile.time(), profile.memory():
 ```

 They can also be used as decorators over functions.
-A log frequency of 10 outputs the duration once per 10 calls.
+A log frequency of 10 outputs results once per 10 calls.

 ```python
 @profile.time(log_frequency=10)